keri-c/CNCC-2021-beginner/README.md

 on data analysis (and possibly modelling to follow).

-For all courses (maths and programming), we'll provide some theoretical background, propose small exercices for participant to work on their own and then solve the exercices together and make sure everybody has acquired the related concepts and techniques.
+For all courses (maths and programming), we'll provide some theoretical background, propose small exercises for participant to work on their own and then solve the exercises together and make sure everybody has acquired the related concepts and techniques.
 Courses will be taught in English.